 You can generate a unique and random email address that forwards incoming messages to your actual address.
 It might look like this: firstname.lastname@example.org.
-There is no explicit limit to the number of emails that can be created.
-You can categorize them with labels and use each one for different purposes: signing up, receiving newsletters, etc. Apple ensures that the content of messages that pass through the Hide My Email service is not inspected, except for standard spam filtering.
+There is no upper limit to the number of email addresses you can create.
+You can categorize them with labels and use each one for different purposes: signing up, receiving newsletters, etc. Apple ensures that the content of messages handled through the Hide My Email service is not inspected beyond standard spam filtering.

 The Hide My Email feature is also available in Apple Mail.
 To send an email without disclosing your real email address, simply select Hide My Email in the From field when composing your message.

-The Email Protection service by DuckDuckGo works in a similar way.
-You get a
+The Email Protection service by DuckDuckGo works similarly.
+You get an